-- Find the perfect heater for your needs on Klarstein.
+- Find the perfect Heater or Radiator for your needs on Klarstein

-- Other important features to consider before buying your heater
+- Other important features to consider before buying a Heater or Radiator

-Find the perfect heater for your needs on Klarstein.
+Find the perfect Heater or Radiator for your needs on Klarstein

 Indoor comfort is paramount both at home and your office, to carry out your activities pleasantly.
 Therefore, maintaining the correct temperature is the first aspect to be taken into account, especially during the coldest periods; in certain situations, the lack of heating can cause great inconvenience.
 That’s when an electric heater can come quite handy.

 In Klarstein’s online shop you’ll find a wide assortment of electric stoves, designed to offer top performance and low consumption, combined with attractive designs fitting your furniture.
 Depending on the room to heat, convection or infrared heating devices may be more efficient.
 If you are not familiar with how these devices work, we provide you with some useful information, which will help you to make the best choice.
 Let us inspire you with our technological solutions, ensuring that your home is always warm and comfortable.